You’re here because you’re like, what’s the best hairstyle for my face shape?… right?

 Rectangular faces are similar to square but longer… and like rectangular faces, the main objective is to soften the sharp jawline.
 This can be done with texture and soft layers around the chin.

 However, you should stay away from hairstyles that make the face look longer than it is.
-Super long hair does not work well with this face shape, but if you want longer hair, try to add horizontal volume with big waves or layers.
+Super long hair does not work well with this face shape, but if you want longer hair, try adding horizontal volume with big waves or layers.

 Oblong faces are similar to the rectangle face shape but tend to have softer angles.
 The same principles apply to an oblong face, but there is less need to soften the jawline.